 We were very excited to receive approval from the federal government to begin enrolling students in the SVIEP.
 The program is designed for students who do not meet the English language proficiency requirements in order to be admitted as international students at the college.
 Ordinarily, these students would be referred to an external language school partner in order to improve their language skills before they could apply to one of our colleges through the International Students Program.
 With the establishment of SVIEP, students who successfully complete the noncredit program through SVIEP will be guaranteed admission to one of our three colleges and will be able to take the placement exams to determine placement into ESL or English courses.
-Thus, they will transition from the non-credit SVIEP program to credit bearing courses as international students which will enable them to pursue degree and transfer programs.
-This program serves the greater needs of students around the world who dream of an opportunity to study in the United States but are held back by their lack of English language proficiency and increases our international student enrollment which helps underwrite domestic students and programs.
+Thus, they will transition from the non-credit SVIEP program to credit bearing courses as international students around the world who dream of an opportunity to study in the United States but are held back by their lack of English language proficiency and increases our international student enrollment which helps underwrite domestic students and programs.
 SVIEP has just completed its first full year in operation with north of 25 enrolled students.
 SVIEP will continue to require investment from the Auxiliary budget as it grows.